ryanjonesrocks/CTF-Writeups/2018_whitehat_grandpix_quals/README.md

 So, what is the most friendly face?
 ```

 The numbers for the formula `(lip point**nose point)**(eyes point**forehead point) mod Face_index` are too large to compute on Python or C, so an alternative approach is needed to solve this challenge.
 The issue with solving this challenge is that we are dealing with integers larger than 64 bit which takes too much processing power in C or Python.
 In order to solve this problem we must understand modular exponentiation and the algorithms needed to implement it.
-Through a bit of searching we were able to find an approach of how to solve big integer math that followed the pattern of 9a^b^c^d mod m](https://stackoverflow.com/questions/4223313/finding-abc-mod-m)
+Through a bit of searching we were able to find an approach of how to solve big integer math that followed the pattern of [a^b^c^d mod m](https://stackoverflow.com/questions/4223313/finding-abc-mod-m)